-A contribution from windfall sites has not been included in the housing supply or housing trajectory to provide some additional flexibility.
-Windfall sites are sites not specifically identified in the development plan.
-Making an estimation of windfall development over recent years would be difficult for Darlington due to the age of existing housing policies and allocations.
+A contribution from windfall sites has not been included in the housing supply or housing trajectory, any delivery on windfall sites will provide additional flexibility.
+Although a contribution of 25 units a year on 'small sites' of less than 10 units has been factored into the trajectory based on average delivery over the local plan period thus far.
+Making an estimation of larger windfall development over recent years would be difficult for Darlington due to the age of existing housing policies and allocations.
 A large proportion of the sites being developed more recently would be classed as windfall.
 Subsequently it is not considered appropriate to make an estimation of a windfall allowance and factor this in to the housing land supply.